Shen-po-heng/Cpp_GUI_lab/README.md

 ---
 ## Try Project : TextFinder
 ![Static Badge](https://img.shields.io/badge/Qt%20Version-QT6-green)

-This is just a source code from QT getStarted tutorial.
+This is just a source code from [QT getStarted tutorial](https://doc.qt.io/qtcreator/creator-writing-program.html).
-(I just wanted to give it a try, and also share here for lazy humans like me.)
+(I just wanted to give it a try, and also shared here for lazy humans like me.)
 ### Demo
 ![Example video of TextFinder](/assets/Demo_textFinder.gif)